The Department of Cognitive Sciences offers the following undergraduate degrees:

 For information about requirements for the B.A. in Psychology, please click here.

 For information about requirements for the B.S. in Cognitive Sciences, please click here.

-Tentative undergraduate course offerings for Fall 2012, Winter 2013, Spring 2013.
-NOTE: This is a tentative course listing and is subject to change.
+Below is the TENTATIVE undergraduate course offerings for the 2014-15 academic year.
+This list is subject to change.
 Please check back for updates.

 |7A||Introduction to Psychology||F||W||S|

 |10A||Probability and Statistics in Psychology I||F|

 |46A||Intro to Human Memory||W|

 |56L||Acquisition of Language||F|

 |111BW||Honors Advanced Experimental Psychology (inc. Lab)||W|

 |112A||Experimental Psychology (inc. Lab)||F|